- 3-day Western Cape tour from Cape Town

 - Spend time at leisure in the town of Hermanus, or go cage diving with sharks in Gansbaai

 - Overnight accommodation in quality 3- or 4-star accommodation with daily breakfast included or budget accommodation

 What You Can Expect

-Please see the Itinerary below for details on each day of the tour.
+Consult the itinerary section below for more details on each day of your trip.

 Day 1: Cape Town – Hout Bay – Cape Point – Cape of Good Hope – Stellenbosch